Ikhris24/RangerCity25XX/README.md

-# UntitledQuakeSPMap
+# Ranger City 25XX
-This is an Untitled Singleplayer map for Quake.
-I'm thinking of what the title and theme would be.
+This is Ranger City 25XX, my upcoming singleplayer map for Quake.